gravitational/teleport/examples/aws/terraform/ha-autoscale-cluster/README.md

 # AWS SSH key name to provision in installed instances, should be available in the region
 export TF_VAR_key_name="example"

-# (optional) Set to true to use ACM (Amazon Certificate Manager) to provision certificates rather than LetsEncrypt
+# (optional) Set to true to use ACM (Amazon Certificate Manager) to provision certificates rather than Let's Encrypt
 # If you wish to use a pre-existing ACM certificate rather than having Terraform generate one for you, you can import it:
 # Terraform import aws_acm_certificate.cert <certificate_arn>
 # export TF_VAR_use_acm="false"

-# Full absolute path to the license file for Teleport Enterprise or Pro.
+# Full absolute path to the license file for Teleport Enterprise.
-# This license will be copied into SSM and then pulled down on the auth nodes to enable Enterprise/Pro functionality
+# This license will be copied into SSM and then pulled down on the auth nodes to enable Enterprise functionality
 export TF_VAR_license_path="/path/to/license"

 # Route 53 zone to use, should be the zone registered in AWS, e.g. example.com